POPULAR FEATURES

 At its core, local search is the use of special search engines that allow users to find what they're looking for in geographical proximity to them.
 For example, when a user types a query such as "restaurants near me", these search engines (think: Google, Bing, and the like) submit a geographically constrained query against a database of local businesses.

 According to Go Gulf, 46% of all Google searches are looking for local information.
 Meanwhile, the SEO Tribunal says that 97% of people learn more about a local company online than anywhere else.
 The bottom line?
 Most customers will search online to learn about the businesses in their area, from comparing prices to reading reviews.
 And this trend won't die away any time soon.
-If you fail to prepare for these customers, you're basically waving goodbye to a steady stream of local customers, and consequently, higher profit margins.
+If you fail to prepare for these customers, you're basically waving goodbye to a steady stream of local traffic, and consequently, higher profit margins.

-For you to improve your local SEO game, you'll have to nail down a few best-practices:
+For you to improve your local SEO game, you'll have to nail down a few best practices:

-Claim your local listings on Google with a Business Profile
+Claim your local listings on Google with a business profile

 One in three customers will do a local search on a mobile device before they visit a business.
 Guess where these customers find the information they're so ardently looking for?
 Your Google Business Profile, of course!

 To make the most of Google Business Profile, start by setting up an account.
 Simply visit google.com/business and verify ownership of your business.
-While at it, be sure to accurately fill out information regarding your business, including:
+While you're at it, be sure to accurately fill out information regarding your business, including:

 GoogleMyBusiness Profile

-• Business name
+• Business name;

-• Address
+• Address;

-• Contact info
+• Contact info;

-• Product offerings
+• Product offerings;

-• Response to customer reviews
+• Response to customer reviews;

-• Official business hours
+• Official business hours;

-• Directions
+• Directions;

-• Official business website
+• Official business website;

-• And so on
+• And so on.

 Beyond these essentials, you can optimize your Google Business listing as well.
 Optimization can take several formats and it's a necessity to continually invest time and effort in keeping your Business Profile relevant and up-to-date.

-• Use photos that paint your business in the best possible light
+• Use photos that paint your business in the best possible light;

-• Ensure you're using relevant keywords in all the right places (including in your business name, if possible)
+• Ensure you're using relevant keywords in all the right places (including in your business name, if possible);

-• Select the correct business or category type
+• Select the correct business or category type;

-• Use the Google Q&A feature as much as possible to add depth and credibility to your listing
+• Use the Google Q&A feature as much as possible to add depth and credibility to your listing.

-If this sounds like too complex a task, you can always seek the help of a local online marketing agency near you.
+If all this sounds like too complex a task, you can always seek the help of a local online marketing agency near you.

 → Want to learn more about using Google for Local Marketing?
-Also read: Google Local Campaigns: Boost Sales in your Physical Location
+Also read: Google Local Campaigns: boost sales in your physical location

-Make sure your name, address, and phone number (NAP) are consistent across all platforms
+Make sure your info is consistent across all platforms

 Take time to develop your About Us and Home Pages

-Reviews and Ratings
+Reviews and ratings

 These metrics have consistently been proven to be an accurate measure of credibility (or lack thereof).
 In fact, according to Qualitrics, a whopping 93% of customers say that online reviews greatly influence their purchasing decisions.
 On the other hand, 91% of consumers between the ages of 18 and 34 trust online reviews just as much as personal recommendations.